 The perch position is the point on downwind, at traffic pattern altitude, at which Lead starts the descending turn to final.
 The perch position can shift upwind, downwind or laterally, depending on wind conditions, traffic congestion or other mitigating factors.
 In a no-wind condition, the perch will typically be located 30° to 45° beyond the runway threshold.
 With increasing headwinds, the perch will shift closer to a point abeam the numbers.
-Overshooting crosswinds will shift the perch position farther away from the runway. call.
-Lead will typically break over the numbers, using a maximum of 60° of bank (less bank angle for overshooting winds), but should adjust the break point to compensate for winds or as directed by a tower controller.
-Each pilot then takes his/her interval and break so as to roll out on downwind behind the preceding aircraft at traffic pattern altitude, while slowing to briefed downwind airspeed.
+Overshooting crosswinds will shift the perch position farther away from the runway.

+call.
+Lead will typically break over the numbers, using a recommended 45° of maximum bank (less bank angle for overshooting winds), but should adjust the break point to compensate for winds or as directed by a tower controller.
+Each pilot then takes his/her interval and break so as to roll out on downwind behind the preceding aircraft at 1000' agl, while slowing to briefed downwind airspeed.
 As aircraft slow down on downwind, use caution not to descend until turning base.
 Lead will maintain traffic pattern altitude and airspeed on downwind until reaching the "perch" position-normally 30° to 45° beyond the intended point of landing.
 Lead will extend landing gear and flaps (as applicable) just prior to the perch and, at the perch, begin a descending turn to final.

-Lead's objective is to adjust the perch point to allow for a base turn to final that results in rolling out wings level on final, $\frac{1}{2}$ to $\frac{3}{4}$ of a mile from the threshold, on a 3° to 4° glide path (approximately 150' to 250' agl).
+Lead's objective is to adjust the perch point to allow for a base turn to final that results in rolling out wings level on final, 1⁄2 to 3⁄4 of a mile from the threshold, on a 3° to 4° glide path (approximately 150' to 250' agl).